MaxKorbmacher/NormativeModels/README.md

 ```
 cd path/to/the/folder
 ```
+## Requirements to start the actual pipeline
+It is your responsibility to get the prerequisites right.
+The above steps are only suggestions for how to get there, but there are many alternative ways, and you might already have your own pipeline.
+The most important things you need.
+[] The right data structure (check the example table: sex (female, male) & brain features) [] A txt, csv or Excel file

 ### The actual pipeline: super simple
 1. To obtain predictions on newdata.csv, and a nice output.csv putting it all together, run:
 ```